 St. Charles Seminary was founded in 1961 by Bishop Sidney M. Metzger to provide spiritual, human, intellectual and pastoral formation for young men called to become priests.
 For a young man seeking to be a priest, our intensive formation program requires four years of undergraduate education towards a Bachelor of Arts degree in Philosophy and four to five years of theological studies in Major Seminary for a Master of Divinity degree, which includes a ten-week spirituality program at Creighton University in Omaha, a three-month supervised hospital ministry training program, and one full year of pastoral internship at a parish within our diocese.

 Because the number of seminarians is increasing, so is our need to raise money for their education and living costs.
 The average cost to train one seminarian is $45,000 annually.
 The cost includes room and board, education, health insurance and travel expenses.
 Men are not allowed to work in the seminary, they must devote themselves to prayer and study.
 The annual budget to run the seminary is now $1 million.
 Your gifts will help offset these costs.

-Funding for seminarian education comes from a variety of sources including the Seminarian Education Endowment Fund, Progress: Catholic Ministry Appeal, Serra Club, Filipino-American community, Knights of Columbus, second collections, and generous individuals and organizations.
+Funding for seminarian education comes from a variety of sources including the Seminarian Education Endowment Fund, Progress: Catholic Ministry Appeal, Serra Club, the Filipino-American community, Knights of Columbus, second collections, and generous individuals and organizations.